kadamwhite/angular-validation-demo/README.md

 The Angular UI `ui-validate` directive permits idiomatic definition of custom validation controls.
 By creating a function on the current `scope` which returns `false` when a validation condition fails, you may easily bind one or many custom validation rules to any form element.

 `ui-validate-watch` permits you to re-run validation for a field when a specified `scope` property changes.
-For example,
+For example, you can add `ui-validate-watch="'password'"` to the markup for a password confirmation field to automatically run the "do password fields match" validation whenever the user updates the input field with `name="password"`.